 The most challenging item to select is the median.
-The minimum number of comparisons that suffices for finding the median is known to lie strictly between 2n and 3n (the exact value is open).
-We present a simple randomized median selection algorithm with linear complexity.
+For deterministic algorithms, the minimum number of comparisons that suffices for finding the median is known to lie strictly between 2n and 3n (the exact value is open).
+We present a simple randomized median selection algorithm with linear complexity, often referred to as quickselect.